Find game schools near you

-Note that there isn’t data for Lead Game Programmers or Technical Directors until they have 3 to 6 years’ experience.
-As you may have guessed, this is because programmers are rarely promoted into leadership positions until they have several years of on-the-job experience.
+Note that there isn’t data for Lead Game Programmers or Technical Directors until they have three to six years of experience.
+As you may have guessed, programmers are rarely promoted into leadership positions until they have several years of on-the-job experience.

 Another way to break down the numbers is to look at each game programmer salary based on job title.
-I think this is more useful because it gives a salary range.
-It also decouples job title from years of experience, which more closely reflects how game programmer careers actually flow.
-You don’t get promoted just because you’ve been doing the job for a certain amount of time.
-You get promoted based on the quality of your work and the amount of project responsibility you can handle.
+This can be more useful (and more realistic) because it gives a salary range.
+It also separates each job’s title from years of experience, which better reflects the way game programmer careers actually progress.
+You won’t get promoted just because you’ve been doing the job for a certain amount of time.
+You get promoted based on the quality of your work, and the amount of responsibility you can handle on a game project.